-Finding the right concealer can be confusing, but it doesn’t have to be.
-If you know what you want to conceal (pimples? redness?), and what form you would like that concealer to take (a luscious cream? something more solid, like a stick?), you’re halfway there.
+All that to say, who else but me to recommend to you the best concealers out there?
+I know that finding the right concealer can be confusing, but it doesn’t have to be.
+If you know what you want to conceal (pimples? redness? dark spots?), and what form you would like that concealer to take (a luscious cream? something more solid like a stick?), you’re halfway there.
 What’s left is how much coverage you want and how you’d like to apply it.
-Read on for 12 of the best concealers that, pardon the pun, cover all the bases.

 The One for the Mixologist